damiencrone/quallm/README.md

 ### Getting Feedback on a Task Definition

 The `Task` class includes a `feedback()` method that allows you to get an LLM to provide feedback on your task definition (in fact the `feedback()` method itself makes use of a `Task` instance to generate the feedback).
-This can be useful for identifying potential issues, ambiguities, or areas for improvement in your system prompts, user prompts, or response model that may otherwise be easy to miss.
+This can be useful for identifying potential issues, ambiguities, or areas for improvement in your system prompts, user prompts, or response model that may otherwise be easy to miss (e.g., subtle contradictions between the prompt and response model).
 You can think of the `feedback()` method as providing built-in prompt engineering (and task design) feedback.

 To use it, you'll need an instance of your task and one or more `LLMClient` instances to generate the feedback.
-It's generally recommended to use a more capable model for generating feedback to ensure higher quality and more actionable insights.
+It's generally worthwhile to use a more capable model for generating feedback to ensure higher quality and more actionable insights.
 The `feedback()` method will return a string containing the feedback, and can optionally be saved to a file.

+You can optionally supply a `context` argument, which accepts a string describing your specific use case (e.g., including information that is relevant but not part of the task definition, i.e., not part of the prompt or response model).
+This contextual information helps the feedback LLM understand your task's intended purpose and provide more targeted suggestions.
+For example, you might include details about your dataset (`context="I'm analyzing 10,000 customer reviews that have already been thoroughly pre-processed.
+The outputs of this task will be used to ..."`), methodological requirements or operational constraints (`context="I'm replicating a published coding scheme from Smith et al. 2023, and so have little flexibility to reformulate the task and need to use a local 8B parameter model for data privacy."`).

-Here's how you might get feedback on a new task definition:
+Here's how you might get feedback on a new (and deliberately poor) task definition:

 ```python
 from pydantic import BaseModel, Field, conint